less/less-plugin-clean-css/README.md

 lessc file.less --clean-css="--s1 --advanced --compatibility=ie8"
 ```

-See [clean-css](https://github.com/jakubpawlowicz/clean-css) for the available command options - the only difference is advanced which we default to false, because it is not always entirely safe.
+See [clean-css](https://github.com/jakubpawlowicz/clean-css) for the available command options - the only differences are `advanced` and `rebase` which we default to false, because it is not always entirely safe.

 ## Programmatic usage